brownplt/B2T2/Competitors/TypeScript/Datasheet.md

 All examples are expressible.

-### Which examples are only partially expressible?
-Why, and what’s missing?

-Please see the comments in [ExamplePrograms.ts](ExamplePrograms.ts)

-### Which examples can be expressed more precisely than in the benchmark?
+### Which examples, or aspects thereof, can be expressed especially precisely?
 How?

 Please see the comments in [ExamplePrograms.ts](ExamplePrograms.ts)